 Leichtag Commons Staff

-Mil is the Assistant Ranch Manager and Farm Advisor where he helps keep everything running.
+Mil is the Leichtag Commons Assistant Operations Manager where he helps keep everything running.

-Prior to joining Leichtag, he worked as an advisor to small farms in the area and on many different construction projects.
+Prior to joining Leichtag Foundation, he worked as an advisor to small farms in the area and on many different construction projects.

 Mil’s accomplishments include being one of the original organizers and managers at Tierra Miguel Foundation Farm in Pauma Valley.
 He has consulted and taught classes at numerous farms, gardens and schools on organic, sustainable and biodynamic food production.
 Mil is also a retired building inspector for Los Angeles Power and Water.
 This experience lead to his passion for designing, building and researching practical and interesting structures and power resources.

-Lorenzo is the Ranch Hand where he performs general maintenance, carpentry, plumbing, and landscaping.
+Lorenzo is a Maintenance Crew Member where he performs general maintenance, carpentry, plumbing, and landscaping.

-Prior to joining Leichtag, he worked at nursery planting and maintaining the nursery.
+Prior to joining Leichtag Foundation, he worked at nursery planting and maintaining the nursery.

 Lorenzo is a proud father.
 He loves to go to the park and play basketball.

-Dempsey is the Ranch Manager where he oversees the overall development, rebuilding and construction on the property of Leichtag Commons.
+Dempsey is the Director of Engineering where he oversees the overall development, rebuilding and construction on the property of Leichtag Commons.

 Prior to joining Leichtag Commons, Dempsey worked at the former Paul Ecke Ranch on the same location developing a plan to incorporate renewable energy.